Viking Star Ship Review

 Where Viking Star Cruises

-When she sets sail in 2015, Viking Star will operate a variety of itineraries in Western and Northern Europe, along with sailings through the sun-splashed islands of the Mediterranean.
+Viking Star operates a variety of itineraries in Western and Northern Europe, along with sailings through the sun-splashed islands of the Mediterranean.

 These include the 15-day Viking Homelands from Stockholm to Bergen; the 15-day Passage through Eastern Europe from Bergen to Barcelona; the 13-day Mediterranean Odyssey from Barcelona to Venice; the 10-day Empires of the Mediterranean from Venice to Istanbul; and three multi-voyage segments that range in length from 22 to 50 days.